caseinpoint/caseinpoint.github.io/README.md

 4. I used p5's map function to map the result to a range of 30% to 90%, not too dark and not to bright, for the V value of the background color

-Then, for the forground color, I wanted to calculate the "opposite" color to the background.
+Then, for the foreground color, I wanted to calculate the "opposite" color to the background.
 For H, I just went 180° from the calculated background H. For S, I multiplied the result of the sine by -1 and then mapped that to the 40% to 100% range.
 And for V, I subtracted the constrained distance percent from 100%